Chair: M. Carol Zuegner

 GDE 599.
 Senior Capstone.
 3 credits.
 FA

 JRM 215.
-Information Concepts and Practices.
+Media Literacy and Information Concepts.
 2 credits.
 FA, SP, SU

 This is an introductory course for majors in the Department of Journalism, Media and Computing.
 Students will learn how technological changes continue to shape the future of mass communications.